yuanlee0325/HTE-robotic-titration-using-computer-vision/README.md

-# High-throughput (HTE) robotic titration workstation using computer vision
+# High-throughput (HTE) robotic colourimetric titrations using computer vision

 * An automated HTE robotic titration using a liquid-handling robot Opentrons(OT-2) and a standard webcam enables in-situ, affordable titration analyses.